pa28/APRS_WX/README.md

 aggregated using a weight based on the distance from the location which decays to zero at or before the specified radius.
 The resulting information is pushed to an [InfluxDB](www.influxdata.com) database.

+## Version 3.1 Updates

+Version 3.1 adds two new features:

+1. The server connection is closed after receipt of ```cycleRate``` packets, a new server is selected and a connection established.
+Servers send identification packets every 20 seconds so the default cycle rate of 100 will cause the choice of a new server in at most 33 minutes 20 seconds.
+This is reduced for each data packet received.
+Agregated values are maintained across server re-connections.
+1. The program can be configured to repot data only upon receipt of a new data packet ```influxRepeats == 0``` (the default) or after the receipt of every packet ```influxRepeates != 0```.
+The former allows Grafana to smooth displayed data.

 ## Table of Contents
 1. [Prebuilt Packages](#debian-packages)
 1. [Build](#building)